By: Karen S. Hanson

 In this Article

-“If you’re going into it for the money, you’re in it for the wrong reason,” Webb observes.
+“If you’re going into it for the money, you’re in it for the wrong reason,” Webb said.
 “It really needs to be a calling.”

 There is a strong correlation between metro areas with a high cost of living and those with higher annual salaries, according to the latest data from The Council for Community and Economic Research.

-The highest police salaries are on the West Coast and the East Coast from New York to Washington, D.C.
-Two Midwest states, Minnesota and Illinois, as well as Alaska and Hawaii, also rank high in police pay.
+The highest police salaries are concentrated on the West Coast and the East Coast from New York to Washington, D.C.
+Illinois, Pennsylvania, Alaska and Hawaii also rank high in police pay.

 It’s difficult to make a blanket statement about whether local or state police will earn higher salaries, according to Webb, who retired after more than 27 years as a Virginia state trooper.
 There are far too many factors influencing pay, he says.